jevinjosh/E-commerce--along/README.md

 Retrieves the user’s _id using their email.
 Fetches all orders associated with the user’s _id.
 Returns the user's order details in the response.

+*Milestone 27 - My Orders Page*

+ Overview
+In this milestone, we will create a My Orders page where users can view their order history.
+We will fetch user-specific orders from the backend by making a GET request to the /my-orders endpoint, passing the user's email.
+The retrieved orders will then be displayed on the frontend.
+Additionally, we will update the navigation bar to include a link to the My Orders page for easier access.

+Tech Stack
+- Backend: Node.js, Express.js
+- Database: MongoDB
+- Frontend: React

+*Milestone 28 - Cancel Order Feature*

+Overview
+In this milestone, we will enhance the My Order page by adding a Cancel Order button for each order.
+Users will be able to cancel an order unless it has already been canceled.
+We will implement a new backend endpoint to update the order status to Canceled when the button is clicked.

+Tech Stack
+- Backend: Node.js, Express.js
+- Database: MongoDB
+- Frontend: React

+*Milestone 29 - PayPal Integration*

+Overview

+In this milestone, we will integrate PayPal as an online payment option in the Order Confirmation page.
+Users can choose between Cash on Delivery (COD) and Online Payment (PayPal).
+Selecting Online Payment will display the PayPal buttons.

+Tech Stack

+Backend: Node.js, Express.js

+Database: MongoDB

+Frontend: React

+Payment Gateway: PayPal